CoinDCX CEO blames 'server breach' for ...

 The Bigger Picture on Scams Hitting Indian Crypto Users

 What most players in the space miss is just how widespread this problem has become.
-According to data from India's Ministry of Home Affairs, investment scams accounted for 76% of all financial losses in the country in 2025.
+Data from India's Ministry of Home Affairs shows investment scams accounted for 76% of all financial losses in the country in 2025.
 That's not a niche problem, it's the dominant threat vector.

 Globally, web3 platforms collectively lost around $3.95 billion to hacks and exploits across 2025.
 The CoinDCX impersonation case is one piece of a much larger pattern where established brand names get cloned, trust gets exploited, and real users pay the price.